 That’s just the basic formula, but from the first episode, NFY was engineering something grander than a five-year troll.
 It’s a parody of reality TV, a docu-drama about seeking human connection, a satire of capitalism and the inherent moral relativism it brews.
 And yeah, it’s also why you LOL’d at a tweet about “Dumb Starbucks” at some point in 2014.

-On Valentine's Day 2014, Ellen Page put her heart out there for all of us to see when she gave a thoughtful, deeply moving speech at the Human Rights Campaign Foundation’s inaugural Time to Thrive conference.
+On Valentine's Day 2014, Elliot Page put his heart out there for all of us to see when he gave a thoughtful, deeply moving speech at the Human Rights Campaign Foundation’s inaugural Time to Thrive conference.

-Just 26 years old at the time, Halifax-born Page became one of only a handful of folks at her level of celebrity to make the decision to come out publicly.
-(Though Jodie Foster sort of counts thanks to her much less inspiring sort of coming out speech at the Golden Globes in 2013, Page is really the only proudly open lesbian to ever have been nominated for a best actress Oscar.)
-And she didn’t just come out: making good on the promise of that speech, she spent the rest of the decade using her celebrity to amplify LGBTQ stories and other LGBTQ artists.
+Just 26 years old at the time, Halifax-born Page became one of only a handful of folks at his level of celebrity to make the decision to come out publicly as gay.
+And he didn’t just come out: making good on the promise of that speech, he spent the rest of the decade using his celebrity to amplify LGBTQ stories and other LGBTQ artists.

 One year before cleaning up at the Canadian Screen Awards (where his work picked up nine awards, thank you very much), Xavier Dolan earned the Jury Prize at the 67th Cannes Film Festival for Mommy, the Montrealer’s fifth full-length feature.
 The story about a single mother (played powerfully by Anne Dorval) trying to raise her troubled son (Antoine Olivier Pilon) was praised as a cinematic tour de force, or even better: “a gale-force blast of raw, unrelenting emotion.”
 As a result, Mommy went on to become Dolan’s highest grossing feature, and the following year, the writer/director/producer directed Adele’s video for “Hello” (which would go on to get over 2.5 billion views on YouTube).